Boat Share | Cheddington

 Moving further towards the sharp end is the dinette, an L-shaped settee around an extendable table which is easily convertible to a double bed with further storage beneath.

-The saloon has 2 large comfortable armchairs which convert to beds and a ‘modesty’ curtain.
-There is a flat-screen Freeview TV with DVD (new in 2014), freesat box and dish, radio and, for additional heating, a solid fuel stove.
+The saloon has a modesty curtain and 2 large comfortable armchairs which convert to beds.
+There is a flat-screen TV with DVD, a radio and a solid fuel stove.
 This area also has a full height wardrobe and drawer space.

 The folding French-window style doors lead to the well deck which has a large seating area and three lockers for hoses, coal, mops etc. and the brass water tank filler cap.